OpenEvalProject/evals/manuscripts/elife-80218/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/04dese585 Department of Microbiology and Cell Biology, Indian Institute of Science Bangalore Bangalore India
+1. Department of Microbiology and Cell Biology, Indian Institute of Science Bangalore Bangalore India ([ROR:04dese585](https://ror.org/04dese585))
-2. https://ror.org/04dese585 Centre for Infectious Disease Research, Indian Institute of Science Bangalore Karnataka India
+2. Centre for Infectious Disease Research, Indian Institute of Science Bangalore Karnataka India ([ROR:04dese585](https://ror.org/04dese585))
-3. https://ror.org/03gf8rp76 National Centre for Biological Sciences Bangalore India
+3. National Centre for Biological Sciences Bangalore India ([ROR:03gf8rp76](https://ror.org/03gf8rp76))
-4. https://ror.org/02bv3zr67 The Institute of Mathematical Sciences, A CI of Homi Bhabha National Institute Chennai India
+4. The Institute of Mathematical Sciences, A CI of Homi Bhabha National Institute Chennai India ([ROR:02bv3zr67](https://ror.org/02bv3zr67))
-5. https://ror.org/04dese585 Molecular Biophysics Unit, Indian Institute of Science Bangalore Bangalore India
+5. Molecular Biophysics Unit, Indian Institute of Science Bangalore Bangalore India ([ROR:04dese585](https://ror.org/04dese585))
-6. https://ror.org/007wpch15 Institute for Stem Cell Science and Regenerative Medicine Bangalore India
+6. Institute for Stem Cell Science and Regenerative Medicine Bangalore India ([ROR:007wpch15](https://ror.org/007wpch15))
-7. https://ror.org/04dese585 Department of Biochemistry, Indian Institute of Science Bangalore Bangalore India
+7. Department of Biochemistry, Indian Institute of Science Bangalore Bangalore India ([ROR:04dese585](https://ror.org/04dese585))

 † Corresponding author

 ## Abstract

-Mycobacterium tuberculosis ( Mtb ) is evolutionarily equipped to resist exogenous reactive oxygen species (ROS) but shows vulnerability to an increase in endogenous ROS (eROS).
+Mycobacterium tuberculosis (Mtb) is evolutionarily equipped to resist exogenous reactive oxygen species (ROS) but shows vulnerability to an increase in endogenous ROS (eROS).
 Since eROS is an unavoidable consequence of aerobic metabolism, understanding how Mtb manages eROS levels is essential yet needs to be characterized.
-By combining the Mrx1-roGFP2 redox biosensor with transposon mutagenesis, we identified 368 genes (redoxosome) responsible for maintaining homeostatic levels of eROS in Mtb .
-Integrating redoxosome with a global network of transcriptional regulators revealed a hypothetical protein (Rv0158) as a critical node managing eROS in Mtb .
-Disruption of rv0158 ( rv0158 KO) impaired growth, redox balance, respiration, and metabolism of Mtb on glucose but not on fatty acids.
+By combining the Mrx1-roGFP2 redox biosensor with transposon mutagenesis, we identified 368 genes (redoxosome) responsible for maintaining homeostatic levels of eROS in Mtb.
+Integrating redoxosome with a global network of transcriptional regulators revealed a hypothetical protein (Rv0158) as a critical node managing eROS in Mtb.
+Disruption of rv0158 (rv0158 KO) impaired growth, redox balance, respiration, and metabolism of Mtb on glucose but not on fatty acids.
 Importantly, rv0158 KO exhibited enhanced growth on propionate, and the Rv0158 protein directly binds to methylmalonyl-CoA, a key intermediate in propionate catabolism.
 Metabolite profiling, ChIP-Seq, and gene-expression analyses indicate that Rv0158 manages metabolic neutralization of propionate toxicity by regulating the methylcitrate cycle.
 Disruption of rv0158 enhanced the sensitivity of Mtb to oxidative stress, nitric oxide, and anti-TB drugs.
 Lastly, rv0158 KO showed poor survival in macrophages and persistence defect in mice.
-Our results suggest that Rv0158 is a metabolic integrator for carbon metabolism and redox balance in Mtb .
+Our results suggest that Rv0158 is a metabolic integrator for carbon metabolism and redox balance in Mtb.

 ## Introduction